liferay/liferay-docs/discover/deployment/articles-dxp/00-deploying-liferay/07-installing-liferay-on-tc-server.markdown

 your data source.
 If you want to use @product@'s built-in data source, you can skip this section.

-If you want tc Server to manage your data source, use this procedure:
+If you want tc Server to manage your data source, follow these steps:

 1. Make sure your database server is installed and working.
 If it's installed on a different machine, make sure it's accessible from your @product@